Describes asynchronous services provided by the kernel.

 The Kernel provides the most basic services available.
 Its main services

-are defined in e32std.h
+are defined in e32std.h, including timing, notification

 and the classes used in the client-server framework.